FSLR Iron Condor Strategy

 What is a iron condor on FSLR?

 A iron condor on FSLR is the iron condor strategy applied to FSLR (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With FSLR stock trading near $236.03, the strikes shown on this page are snapped to the nearest listed FSLR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FSLR stock at $225.20 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FSLR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are FSLR iron condor max profit and max loss calculated?